 56. Consider investing in your own wifi router if you require a good connection.
 In our campervan we use this super fast Huawei wifi travel hotspot which allows us to connect multiple devices in areas where signal is typically poor.

 57. Last but by no means least, get yourself some good travel insurance.
 Travel insurance can be expensive for long trips but you just never know when you might need it.
-The world of insurance can be a minefield but the guys at World Nomads keep it simple and comprehensive.
+The world of insurance can be a minefield but the guys at SafetyWing do great deals for long term travel through allowing you pay on a month by month basis.
 I highly recommend checking them out.

 Summary On How To Travel The World Cheaply